 We can better understand our Earth with geology.
-For example, we phenomena like earthquakes, landslides, and precious minerals with geology.
+For example, we associate phenomena like earthquakes, landslides, and precious minerals with geology.
 This is why mapping geology is important.

 Geologists divide time into eras, periods, and epochs.
 For example, the Cenozoic era rocks were formed from 65 million years ago to the present.
 These rocks were created from recent volcanic activity.